Fujifilm X70 vs Leica CL

 An illustration of the physical size and weight of the Fujifilm X70 and the Leica CL is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X70 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably larger (41 percent) than the Fujifilm X70.
 In this context, it is worth noting that neither the X70 nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the X70 gets 330 shots out of its NP-95 battery, while the CL can take 220 images on a single charge of its BP-DC12 power pack.
 The power pack in the X70 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.